VikasSardhara/MoneyMath/README.md

-# MoneyMath Project
+# MoneyMath Project - Quantitative Finance Project

-The MoneyMath project is a Python application for processing and visualizing stock market data.
+The MoneyMath project is a Python application for quantitative analysis processing and visualizing stock market data.

 ## Project Structure